Query existing resources

 Select the spec_version for one or more kinds.

 Allows your custom tooling to choose the contract (object shape) for spec sections of resource definition YAML docs in the query response.
-Note that spec shapes will not be compatible across spec_versions, and spec_version is per-kind.
+Note that spec shapes won’t be compatible across spec_versions, and spec_version is per-kind.

 The default spec_version is the latest for each kind.